-The key raw materials used in its production include linseed oil, which comes from the flax plant seeds, wood flour as production waste from controlled forestry plantations and jute, a crop whose fibres provide the material for the membrane onto which the linoleum is calendared.
+The key raw materials used in the linoleum production include linseed oil, which comes from the flax plant seeds, wood flour as production waste from controlled forestry plantations and jute, a crop whose fibers provide the material for the membrane onto which the linoleum is calendared.

 These raw materials are obtained from their natural habitat right where they grow and renew, often in just 12 months time.
 Jute and flax are annual crops that can be harvested just like wheat or corn.
 Extracting rosin is a continuous process, while wood flour, a waste material from the timber industry, is derived from European production forests.
 Limestone is available in abundance.